 NORM SIEKFIN (1966-68) – in memoriam - inducted in 2010

-Named all-conference both years...had arguably one of the best seasons in Sacramento State history in 1967-68 when he averaged 19.5 points and 14.2 rebounds per game...shot 46.6 percent (194-416) from the field, and averaged 7.2 trips to the free throw line that year...the 14.2 rebounds are the fourth-best single-season mark in Sacramento State history and the 19.5 points are the eighth best mark...over his two-year career, he averaged a double-double, finishing with 14.4 points and 10.5 rebounds per game while shooting 48.2 percent (280-581) from the field...during his two seasons, Sacramento State combined to post a 31-21 overall record and a 19-9 mark in the Far Western Conference…averaged 9.0 points and 6.5 rebounds per game in 1966-67…played during Hall of Fame head coach Ev Shelton’s final two seasons with the Hornets.
+Named all-conference both years with the Hornets…had one of the best seasons in Sacramento State history in 1967-68 when he averaged 19.5 points and 14.2 rebounds per game while shooting 46.6 percent (194-416) from the field…the 14.2 rebounds are the fourth-best single-season mark in school history and the 19.5 points are the ninth best mark…over his two-year career, he averaged a double-double, finishing with 14.4 points and 13.8 rebounds per game while shooting 48.2 percent (280-581) from the field…during his two seasons, Sacramento State combined to post a 31-21 overall record and a 19-9 mark in the Far Western Conference…averaged 9.0 points and 6.5 rebounds per game in 1966-67…played during Hall of Fame head coach Ev Shelton’s final two seasons with the Hornets.

 BILL WHITAKER (1960-62) - inducted in 2010

-Despite playing just two seasons (1960-61, 1961-62), Whitaker is the program’s all-time leader in career rebounds (984)..the next closest player has 248 less rebounds...averaged 17.6 rebounds per game during his two seasons, the only player in Sacramento State history to average more than 13.0 rebounds over the course of his career...helped lead Sacramento State to the 1962 NCAA College Division national championship game, where the team fell in overtime (58-57) to Mount Saint Mary’s...finished his career with averages of 7.2 points and 17.6 rebounds per game while shooting 52.0 percent from the field...averaged 19.3 rebounds per game in 1960-61, and 16.2 rebounds in 1961-62..finished seventh in the nation in rebounds in 1960-61...played on the basketball, football and track and field teams at Sacramento State.
+Despite playing just two seasons (1960-61, 1961-62), Whitaker is the program’s all-time leader in career rebounds (984)…the next closest player has 248 less rebounds…averaged 17.3 rebounds per game during his two seasons, the only player in Sacramento State history to average more than 14.1 rebounds over the course of his career…helped lead Sacramento State to the 1962 NCAA College Division national championship game, where the team fell in double overtime (58-57) to Mount Saint Mary’s…finished his career with averages of 7.2 points and 17.3 rebounds per game while shooting 52.0 percent from the field…averaged 19.3 rebounds per game in 1960-61, and 16.2 rebounds in 1961-62…finished seventh in the nation in rebounds in 1960-61…also competed in football and track and field for Sacramento State.

 ALEX WILLIAMS (1986-88) - inducted in 2009